glennklockwood/beaglebone-ai/pyclassify/README.md

 - `download_datasets.sh` - Copy required example input and model+parameters into
   this directory.
 They aren't stored in this git repository because they're big, binary, and don't change.
+- `classify_url.sh` - Pass a URL to an image and this script will download and identify it using `imagenet.py`

 [BeagleBone AI TIDL demo]: https://github.com/glennklockwood/beaglebone-ai/blob/main/classification/classification.cpp